2 registered (2 invisible),

 She was my biological mother, therefore, her lawful, spiritual ownership of me was assumed.
 A bad habit of hers, not noticing the tiger cub was growing, growing the whole time.

 I notice her staring out the window, not looking at the land rolling by, as if lost in thought.
-I wish I could taken a picture of her like that, how the new grays in her hair and the new lines around her eyes do not hide her looks.
-At Washington D.C. the train begins to empty and Mom steps out to sit alone in the two seats in front of us.
+I wish I could have taken a picture of her like that, how the new grays in her hair and the new lines around her eyes do not hide her looks.
+At Union Station, the train begins to empty and Mom steps out to sit alone in the two seats in front of us.
 I stretch out and remain half-asleep for hours as the train rocks alongside setting sun.

 In the breakfast nook of Elise’s kitchen, Elise’s back is proof, in the flesh, she was born to be attractive, regardless, it could never be matched, the slope of her shoulders, the downward tilt of her head.
 I expect her to run a hand over her face.